leetrunghoo/leetrunghoo.github.io/README.md

 ---

-### How to run
+## How to run

 Note: I changed to use Gulp for building & deployment Jekyll web instead of Bundle.
 Gulp is more powerful and easier to use.
 Need to change name (or delete) 'Gemfile' file to avoid error when running gulp task.

 __Requirement:__ installed ruby, gem, nodejs & npm

-Install github-pages for setting up and maintaining a local Jekyll environment in sync with GitHub Pages.
+1. Install github-pages for setting up and maintaining a local Jekyll environment in sync with GitHub Pages.
 ```
 gem install github-pages
 ```

-Install all gulp dependencies
+2. Install all gulp dependencies
 ```
 npm install
 ```

-Then run gulp task
+3. Then run default gulp task.
+View gulpfile.js for more detail.
 ```
 gulp
 ```

 ---

-### About
+## About

 Owner: Trung Ho (https://leetrunghoo.com)
 Email: leetrunghoo@gmail.com

 I would like to thank the authors and contributors of below awesome libs/tools/assets that help me a lot to build my website.

----

 ### TECHNOLOGY